 Skip to content

-Disable the Safari App on iPhone/iPad
+Disable the Safari App on iPhone & iPad

 Do you need to disable the Safari app on your iPhone or iPad?
 Learn how to manage and disable the browser on your device.

-Disable Safari on iPhone/iPad (iOS 12+)
+Disabling the Safari app on iPhone & iPad (iOS 12+)

 1. Head over to the Settings app on your device.